Harshit0820/CatsVsDogs-Image-classification/README.md

 # CatsVsDogs-Image-classification
-Kindly download the datasets of this project from Kaggle.
+Kindly download the datasets for this project from Kaggle.

 -> Go to https://www.kaggle.com